kingparra/hpfp/09_-_lists/notes.rst

 constructors (and the final empty list data constructor), like so: ``_ : _ : _ : []``.

 Lists aren't constructed until they're consumed.
+Until a value is consumed, there is a series of placeholders as a blueprint of the lists that can be constructed when it's needed.

 Also, functions can traverse the spine of a list without forcing evaluation of the values within